tcostain98/GuessTheWord/README.md

 ##### Deployment

-This project was deployed using GitPod:
+This project was deployed using Code Insitute's mock terminal Heroku.

     -Steps for deployment:

         -Fork or clone this repository.

+        -Create a new Heroku app.

+        -Set the building blocks to python and nodejs in that order.

+        -Link the Heroku app to the repository.

         -Click on deploy.